n8n-io/bash-dash/README.md

 The following text is \033[32mgreen\033[0m
 ```

 If you use bash-dash with n8n workflows, you can edit the displayed text in the Response node.
-For example, the bash-dash-weather workflow displays the output like this:
+For example, could the bash-dash-weather workflow display the output like this:

 ![bash-dash getting weather information from the terminal](https://i.imgur.com/1kzrNFl.png)